 If you really look at it, Kilimanjaro is a multi-day hike at altitude, although it remains challenging and shouldn't be underestimated.
-To get fit for Kilimanjaro, the best preparation is to walk and hike and then do it all over again.
+To get fit for Kilimanjaro on your Tanzania safari, the best preparation is to walk and hike and then do it all over again.
 You need to remember that hiking at high altitude is strenuous, so the more preparation you do before, the easier it will be on the mountain.

 The best way to prepare is to build exercise into your daily routine with extended walks and hikes.
 It is a good idea to wear the same boots you will be hiking the mountain in and carry the backpack that you intend using.
 The more you exert yourself on these walks or hikes, the better you can increase your overall aerobic fitness.
 If this is combined with another aerobic exercise like running, yoga or swimming, even better.
 In addition, strength training is also recommended.

 The big thing to remember is that you will be walking for numerous days, the fitter you are and the better prepared you are, the easier and more enjoyable it will be.